What is a breast lift?

 Does a breast lift affect breastfeeding?

-Mastopexy can potentially affect breastfeeding, particularly if the procedure involves an incision around the areola.
+A mastopexy can potentially affect breastfeeding, particularly if the procedure involves an incision around the areola.
 However, many women are still able to breastfeed after mastopexy.
-If you plan to have children and breastfeed in the future, discuss this with your surgeon during your consultation.
+If you plan to have children and breastfeed in the future, you should discuss this with your surgeon during your consultation.

 Can a breast lift correct breast asymmetry?